td512/rescue/README.md

 - `images` - this submodule contains OS images, just like you'd expect if you were using Hetzner.
 It's also the largest, so if you don't have very much disk space, *don't initialize this one*
 - `pxe` - this submodule contains tools and scripts that can be used to netboot the system.
 How convenient

+## Other Submodules

+Other submodules included are:
+- `ipxe` - this is used by the build scripts to build a custom iPXE for use with this project

 # Usage

 Head over to [releases](https://github.com/td512/rescue/releases), there you'll find an ISO that is stock standard.
 When booting an image that is prebuilt, you need to take the following into account: